 Interest Makes It Harder to Pay Off the Balance

 Paying credit card balances in full each month allows you to avoid paying any interest at all.
 If you’re not paying your balance in full, then a portion of each payment goes toward interest payments, increasing the amount of time it takes to pay off your balance.

 How to avoid it: Pay your balance in full to avoid paying any interest on purchases.
 If you can’t pay in full, you may be charging more than you can afford to pay, but pay as much as you can each month until you've brought your balance to zero.

 Risk of Getting Into Debt

-Any time you borrow money you’re creating debt.
+Any time you borrow money, you’re creating debt.
 The more you borrow, without repaying, the deeper you go into debt.
-Debt leads to a myriad of other problems and not all of them financial.
-Debt can lead to stress, depression, other health issues, and in some serious cases, even suicide.
+Debt leads to a myriad of other problems, and not all of them are financial.
+Debt can lead to stress, depression, and other health issues, all of which can have serious impacts.

 Once you’re in debt, reaching your other financial goals is much harder.
 Spending money on debt leaves you with less money for other priorities like saving for retirement or summer vacation.
 You may have to delay your educational goals or feel trapped in a job you don’t like because you need to pay your bills.

 How to avoid it: Recognize the signs that you’re headed for credit card debt, particularly not being able to pay your balance in full each month.
 Stop using your credit cards and focus on living within your means to keep from getting in over your head.

 Credit cards have a major impact on your credit score.
 Use your credit card wisely, and you’re on the way to a great credit score.
 But, if you make a mistake—like miss a payment for 30 or more days—your credit score will take a hit.
 The more you mess up, the more your credit score will fall.